thomassandberg/inktap/README.md

 I use this 2.7" ePaper display: https://www.aliexpress.com/item/1005001765602627.html?spm=a2g0o.cart.0.0.48543c00AABHKz&mp=1

-You'll also find the file for 3D printing the handle itself in this repo.
+You also find the files for 3D printing the handle itself in this repo.
 This is the first version of the handle.
 Feel free to provide updated designs :)

 Tap handle body: